-1. Turmeric can reduce your cholesterol level
+1. Turmeric can lower cholesterol level

 3. Maintains healthy thyroid function

-4. Reduces inflammation and pain
+4. Reduces pain and inflammation

 6. Can help to prevent, and possible even treat, cancer

 During lab tests on animals, curcumin (which, as you know by now, is found in turmeric) was shown to lower metastasis (the spread of cancer) lower angiogenesis (the growth of blood vessels in tumors) and even kill cancerous cells.
 During an alternative study (this time on humans) curcumin lowered colon lesions in 44 adult males by 40% over a period of 30 days.
 Although this study was not on men that were actually suffering from cancer, colon lesions can become cancerous, so it’s a significant indicator that curcumin may help prevent cancer.

 7. A natural beauty treatment

 Up till now we’ve talked about some of the incredible health benefits of turmeric, but did you know it can make you more attractive as well!